 We recognise that children are living within an increasingly technological world and aim to develop confidence and knowledge in this area.
 Computing skills are taught and practised within discrete sessions so that they can be applied across the curriculum to enhance other subjects.
-Alongside the computing curriculum, aspects of Online Safety through the PSHE curriculum are taught.
+Alongside the computing curriculum, aspects of Online Safety through the PSHE, Online Safety and RSE curriculum are taught.
 As children leave primary school, we aim for children to transfer this knowledge and have the confidence to implement these skills in everyday situations.